CurtinIDS/nanocap/src-dev/README.txt

 NanoCap is distributed under the Creative Commons Attribution-NonCommercial 2.5 License (http://creativecommons.org/licenses/by-nc/2.5/).
-For a full description of this license see docs/LICENSE.
+For a full description of this license see LICENSE.txt.

 In addition, if NanoCap is used to produce published work please acknowledge the following papers: